 A font symbol can be used everywhere plain text can be added.
 Inside a django-CMS placeholder field add a plugin of type Icon.
-Select a family from one of the uploaded fonts.
-Now a list of possible symbols appears.
+Here a table of possible icons appears.
 Choose the desired symbol, its size and color.
 Optionally choose a background color, the relative position in respect of its wrapping element and a border width with style and color.
 After saving the form, that element should appear inside the chosen container.